Cross-posted at Scientopia.

 To make an even stronger case that the recession inhibited childbearing, Philip Cohen correlated birth data by state and state unemployment rates (both from the Bureau of Labor Statistics).
 His figure shows that “fertility fell more where the recession hit harder”:

-Great stuff, as always, from Family Inequality.Lisa Wade, PhD is a Visiting Scholar at Tulane University.
-She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming Introduction to Sociology text.
-You can follow her on Twitter, Facebook, and Instagram.
+Great stuff, as always, from Family Inequality.Lisa Wade, PhD is an Associate Professor at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
+You can follow her on Twitter and Instagram.